-As a school, we apply the steps of the ASSESS - PLAN - DO - REVIEW cycle as set out in the SEND Code of Practice, 2014.
+As a federation, we apply the steps of the ASSESS - PLAN - DO - REVIEW cycle as set out in the SEND Code of Practice, 2015.

-- ASSESS a clear analysis of the pupil's needs is carried out drawing on the teacher's experiences of the pupil and previous progress and attainment as well as the views and experiences of the parents and the child.
+ASSESS - a clear analysis of the child's needs is carried out drawing on the teacher's and key worker's experiences of the pupil and previous progress and attainment as well as the views and experiences of the parents and the child (where possible).
 This assessment is regularly reviewed.
+Where outside agencies are involved the professional also liaises with school, and sometimes with parents, to inform assessment.
+In nursery all children are assessed within four weeks of entry using the EYFS Development Matters descriptors and statements.
+The keyworker, class teacher and the SENDCo will discuss children whose development is assessed as being significantly behind the expectation for their chronological age in at least one area or who make limited progress in more than one area.
+If additional provision is needed to support progress and development, the keyworker or SENDCo will discuss this with parents or carers at a progress meeting.
+Across the federation specific assessments are sometimes used for certain areas of need.
+For example, if communication and language is identified as an area of concern, the Wellcomm screening tool is used to assess and plan intervention to support learning.
+PIVATS or the Lancashire Porgression Document (SEN) or ATTS (Early Years Assessment Tracking and Target Setting Tool) are sometimes used to support the assessment of smaller steps of progress as well as the identification of realistic next steps for children who are significantly below age related expectations.
+Where outside agencies are involved the professional also liaises with
-As a school we often use PIVATs to assess children with SEND to identify clear targets for the children.
-Where outside agencies are involved the professional also liaises with school to inform assessment. - PLAN The class teacher and SENDCo will agree in consultation with the child and parents the adjustments, interventions and support to be in place as well as the expected impact on progress, development or behaviour.
-All teachers and support staff who work with the pupil will also be made aware of the interventions in place.
-A date for this to be reviewed will also be agreed. - DO The class teacher remains responsible for working with the child ensuring they retain responsibility for intervention that takes place outside of the classroom.
-They will work closely with teaching assistants and specialist staff involved to review the impact of support and how it can be linked to classroom teaching.

-• REVIEW - The effectiveness of support and interventions should be reviewed in line with the date agreed taking into account the impact and quality of the support and the views of the pupil and their parents.
+- school or nursery to inform assessment. - PLAN The Children who need individual targets will be included on the SEND register with parental consent.
+These targets will be written into a Targeted Learning Plan (TLP), which will be shared with parents and reviewed half-termly.
+Speech and language therapists or specialist teachers may also provide targets for the TLP.
+A TLP will outline any adjustments, interventions and additional support that needs to be in place. - DO The class teacher or keyworker remains responsible for working with the child ensuring they retain responsibility for additional intervention that is taking place.
+They will work closely with teaching assistants and specialist staff involved to review the impact of support and how it can be linked to classroom teaching and learning. - REVIEW The effectiveness of support and interventions should be reviewed in line with the date agreed taking into account the impact and quality of the support and the views of the pupil (where possible) and their parents.
 This should feedback into the analysis of the child's need.
+The TLP will be reviewed to see if targets need to be broken into smaller steps or if new targets are needed.
+If other professionals are involved with supporting a child they will also provide feedback for the review.

-Working together the SENDCo and class teacher will revise support if any changes are need.
-For those pupils who have an Education, Health and Care (EHC) plan this must be reviewed with the school and the local authority every twelve months.
+For those children who have an Education, Health and Care plan (EHCP) this must be reviewed with the school and the local authority every twelve months.

-Managing pupils needs on the SEND register
+Managing children's needs on the SEND register